Sometimes dreams come true.

--Executive Track in Industrial Engineering, Supply Chain Strategy, Agreement with JMAC Europe
+-Executive Track in Industrial Engineering, Supply Chain Strategy, Agreement with JMAC Europe, 1st in the School History

 -Involved in a Supply Chain Strategy Project for Intel Company